ssnum/deepfake-practice-models/README.md

 # Deepfake Practice Models
 This is a collection of my code where I practiced using simple AI Models to facilitate my learning within AI.
 For my parameters, I used both the brightness values per image and the actual image data itself (RGB pixel values).
-This is included to show my practice code for learning to use pre-built AI models with my dataset.
+This is included to show my practice code for learning to use pre-built AI models with my dataset prior to developing a Neural Network.

 ##Features
 - KNN Practice Model (for brightness and real image data)